No matter what type of contract work you do, presenting a proposal is the most important part of the business transaction.

 After you’ve finished describing your course of treatment, it’s time for the final piece of your proposal- the service contract.

-There are many ways to create an estimate but we like to use our platform for the example.
-Within Route there is a proposal generator tool that allows you to create custom contracts in minutes.
+There are many ways to create an estimate but we like to use our platform's Estimator for the example.
+Within Route there is also a Proposal Generator tool that allows you to create custom contracts in minutes.
 One of the nice things about the proposal generator is that you can select your tasks and service frequency from drop down menus in the editor, which is helpful in organizing services like pest control.

 Below this section in the editor there is a “tasks” section.
 Here you can select the service frequency for the charges listed above.